AndrewDiles/deezbotbois/README.md

 - If user swaps between color schemes and tries to update, mongo will throw error
 # Solution: verify if new user object is the same as the old using JSON.stringify

+- Log out from profile tab does not refresh current url to home
+# Corrected - useEffect required an additional dependency

 - NavLinks and StyledButtons are not perfectly aligned.
 # Solution: upon correcting their stylings, the profile tab gained an unfortunate "bad looking" layout.
 Sub hacky solution was to put all the buttons inside Nav Links.
 For buttons that were not supposed to be links, I sent them to where the user already was (which does not occur).